 I have always loved working with children.
 I began learning about childcare at an early age from my grandmother, who was a neonatal nurse.
 As I've grown, I have been afforded the opportunity to work with children in many capacities and consider mentoring and childcare as an important aspect of my future goals.
 I began working with the YMCA organization at the age of 17.
 Through the YMCA I had the opportunity to work with children from many different backgrounds and experiences, including children with various forms of special needs and children from vast social and cultural backgrounds.
 I was afforded the opportunity to work as assistant to the summer camp director and was also entrusted with creating an entirely new summer dance camp.
 I have spent the last year devoting my time to childcare in a Montessori environment.
-Most recently, I served as an Associate Teacher in a Nido (Infant) classroom at an arts-based Montessori preschool in Atlanta.
+I am currently a Lead Infant/Toddler teacher at a Montessori school in Crown Heights and also teach preschool dance.

-Along with childcare, I hold a BFA in dance from Fordham University/Alvin Ailey and teach many forms of dance to children of all levels.
-My ultimate dream is to create a dance program that provides world class dance training to underprivileged children in many different parts of the world.
+Along with childcare, I hold a BFA in dance from Fordham University/Alvin Ailey and teach many forms of dance to children.
 I have also volunteered in churches teaching dance and mentoring young girls.
 I was afforded the opportunity to study abroad in Ghana, West Africa in the summer of 2014.
 While there, I had the chance to work in The Working Boys Orphanage.
 I love being creative and helping children to tap into their creativity and vast imaginations at any age!